-We invite you to become involved, whether through presenting papers, running workshops, conducting groups or by beginning to think about coming to Barcelona and involving yourself in a multilingual matrix in which the convenience of monolingualism will be replaced by a more complex and challenging total situation.
+We invite you to become involved, whether through presenting papers, running workshops, conducting groups or by beginning to think about joining us online in a multilingual matrix in which the convenience of monolingualism will be replaced by a more complex and challenging total situation.

-Technology will be helping us with some of the challenges.
-We have decided to be as paper-free as possible and so, for the first time, there will be a Symposium App, which will include all the necessary documentation and information, facilitating and making easier the sharing and distribution of papers in the 3 working languages.
-We are not asking participants in the scientific programme to provide professional translations of their work.
+We will not be asking participants in the scientific programme to provide professional translations of their work.
 We are satisfied that machine generated translations, such as Google Translate, while far from perfect, nowadays are good enough for our purposes.
 We greatly encourage colleagues to familiarise themselves with these easily available and user-friendly online programmes.

 Below, we outline the current thinking and proposals of the organisers on the use of languages in the different symposium spaces in which we will meet during the event:

 The lectures will be given in the language in which they were written.
 We will employ interpreters to provide a live translation to the two other working languages.
-Suitable headphones will be made available at the start of each day.
 The interpreters will also help us translate the post-lecture discussions.
-PDF versions of the lectures will be available via the Symposium App which we will have installed on our tablets or smartphones.
+PDF versions of the lectures will be available.

-We ask those giving sub-plenary lectures and paper presentations to make their talk available in at least one of the other languages (using Google Translate) – this would then be made available to those attending in PDF form via the Symposium App.
+We ask those giving sub-plenary lectures and paper presentations to make their talk available in at least one of the other languages (using Google Translate) – this would then be made available to those attending in PDF form.
 We will make clear in advance the languages in which the sub-plenary/panel event will take place.

 In all of the other spaces, during discussions, we hope that either volunteer translators will be available or that the resources of the group will help facilitate translation between languages.

-The language/s of each workshop will be announced on the Symposium App in advance.
+The language/s of each workshop will be announced in advance.
 To facilitate translation between languages, we hope that either volunteer translators will be in attendance or that the resources of the group will be sufficient to do this work.

 Social dreaming matrix/small/median/leaderless groups